 What is the Best Credit Card for Dining?
 Detailed Reviews

-Users looking for the best travel and dining credit card should probably look no further than the Chase Sapphire Reserve.
-Boasting a 3x reward rate for both dining and travel as well as a generous welcome bonus, the Sapphire Reserve is a godsend for frequent travelers and restaurant aficionados.
+Users looking for information on the best travel and dining credit card should probably look no further than the Chase Sapphire Reserve.
+Boasting a 3x reward rate for both dining and travel as well as a generous welcome bonus, the Sapphire Reserve is a godsend for frequent travelers and gourmands.
 However, be prepared to shell out a hefty sum for its annual fee.

 Before you start accumulating your travel points, you get up to $300 in statement credits as reimbursement for travel purchases.
-Dining out, some delivery services, and takeout are considered eligible for these rewards.
+Dining out, some delivery services, and takeout are considered eligible for these benefits.